awsdocs/amazon-ec2-user-guide/doc_source/ri-market-general.md

 + To fulfill the IRS reporting requirements as efficiently as possible, answer all questions and enter all information requested during the interview\.
 + Check your answers\.
 Avoid misspellings or entering incorrect tax identification numbers\.
 They can result in an invalidated tax form\.

-Based on your tax interview responses and IRS reporting thresholds, Amazon may file Form 1099\-K\.
+Based on your tax interview responses and IRS reporting thresholds, Amazon might file Form 1099\-K\.
 Amazon mails a copy of your Form 1099\-K on or before January 31 in the year following the year that your tax account reaches the threshold levels\.
 For example, if your account reaches the threshold in 2018, your Form 1099\-K is mailed on or before January 31, 2019\.

 For more information about IRS requirements and Form 1099\-K, see the [IRS](http://www.irs.gov/uac/FAQs-on-New-Payment-Card-Reporting-Requirements) website\.